Sunspire Health patient data at risk from email breach

-Sunspire Health, a nationwide network of addiction treatment facilities, is notifying an undisclosed number of individuals and offering them credit and identity monitoring services after several employee email accounts were accessed in a phishing attack.
+Sunspire Health, a nationwide network of addiction treatment centers notified 6,737 patients and offered them credit and identity monitoring services after several employee email accounts were accessed in a phishing attack.

 Between mid-April and mid-May, Sunspire learned that multiple employees fell victim to a phishing attack that compromised several email accounts.
 In a phishing attack, a hacker sends emails to individuals under a legitimate employee name and fools one or more recipients into revealing security information about the network.

 After discovering the breach, the organization secured email accounts and contracted with forensic investigators to determine the potential scope of information obtained.
 The investigation found that one or more attackers accessed email accounts between March 1 and May 4.